2004 Boscastle flood: The lower bridge

+During the flood of 2004, 14 cars became lodged beneath the old stone bridge causing a huge backlog of flood water and debris, which added to the damage caused in the surrounding area.

-The main structure of the former lower bridge survived the flood, however the stone walls did not, and were washed away.
-On 1 May 2005, the official reopening of the village, wooden fences were used on the bridge to temporarily replace the stone walls.
-The bridge used to have a concrete plaque on it saying "This bridge is the private property of the lord of the manor, August 1887".
-This was lost during the flood, but then recovered from the harbour in good condition.
-This bridge has now been replaced with a new one.
+The main structure of the lower bridge survived the flood but the stone walls did not, and were washed away.
+On 1 May 2005, at the official reopening of the village, wooden fences were used on the bridge as temporary replacements.
+The bridge originally had a concrete plaque on it saying "This bridge is the private property of the lord of the manor, August 1887".
+It was lost during the flood, but was recovered from the harbour in good condition.
+This bridge has since been replaced with a new one.

-During the flood of 2004, 14 cars became lodged beneath it, this had caused a huge backlog of flood water and debris, adding to the damage caused in the surrounding area.

-The original proposal was for a stone bridge, this was rejected.
-The second proposal is for a modern concrete bridge, with steel railings.
-Public consultations were held and villagers were asked to select their preference from four designs; most did not choose the one which has been proposed.
-This plan was rejected.

-The new bridge is a few metres further down the river than the old bridge.
-The bridge was installed on 18 December 2007, and was made by Cornish Concrete, a company based near Truro.
-The main arch is made from reinforced concrete, with metal railings.

-The old stone bridge, which was over 100 years old, was demolished in early April 2008.
+The new bridge, which is a few metres further down the river, was installed on 18 December 2007, and was made by Cornish Concrete, a company based near Truro.
+The main arch was made from reinforced concrete, with metal railings.
+The old bridge, which was over 100 years old, was demolished in early April 2008.

 Mini flood – 21 June 2007

-Boscastle flooded again, although not nearly as badly as the 2004 floods.
-After an afternoon of intense localised rainfall, and a week of steady rain everyday, a small flood happened on 21 June 2007.
-30 mm fell on the area in one hour.
-Roads had become flooded in the area and in the village, most water came from the saturated fields around the village.
+Boscastle was flooded again on 21 June 2007, although not as badly as in 2004.
+After a week of steady rain every day and an afternoon of intense localised rainfall, a small flood developed after 30 mm of rain fell in one hour.
+Roads were flooded in the area and in the village, most of the water coming from the surrounding saturated fields.
 Many drains had become blocked.
-Roads around the Tintagel, Camelford and Davidstow area were closed off to stop people visiting the village.
-River levels were alarmingly high, but the banks contained the water.
-However the many culverts of the River Jordan had overflowed onto the villages roads, adding to the amount of water on the roads.
-The new storm culvert joining the River Jordan to the River Valency was at full capacity, but did not flood.
+Roads around the Tintagel, Camelford and Davidstow area were closed to stop people visiting the village.
+River levels were alarmingly high but the banks contained the water, although the many culverts of the River Jordan overflowed on to the villages roads.
+The new storm culvert joining the River Jordan to the River Valency was at full capacity but did not flood.
 Services and organisations called in included: